Effective Learning Support - Supporting Learners with ASD

 Upgrade your account to gain instant access this moduleSign in and Upgrade

 About this module:

-In this module we will consider how Autism Spectrum Disorder can impact on pupil learning and emotional well-being.
+In this module, we will consider how Autism Spectrum Disorder can impact pupil learning and emotional well-being.
 We will consider how we can identify pupils with ASD, key barriers to learning and how classroom practitioners, both teachers and teaching assistants, are best placed to ensure pupils are supported to achieve their full potential.

 The sessions will include a range of practical strategies that can be adopted across the curriculum and with different pupils at different Key Stages to promote learning and inclusion.

 You will be invited to reflect and refine your own practice both between and beyond the two sessions.